 I love creating tablescapes and it’s been a long time since we have been able to entertain.
-This is our first sit~down dinner party in over a year.
+This is our first sit-down dinner party in over a year.
 I wanted it to be special.
 My favorite color scheme, blue and white, would set the palette of the table.

-I already had some items on hand that would lend themselves to a blue and white tablescape.
-Mixing the old and the new ~ one of my favorite things.
+I already had some items that would lend themselves to a blue and white tablescape.
+Mixing the old and the new is one of my favorite things.

 I always start a new tablescape with a blank slate.
 I recommend taking everything off the table.